dlteif/CS585-final-project/README.md

 ## DL Methods
 ### 1. DeblurGANv2: [Paper [1]](https://arxiv.org/abs/1908.03826) [Code](https://github.com/VITA-Group/DeblurGANv2)

 This work uses an pix2pix[2] style Generative Adverserial Network.
 They take a pre-trained network, and apply a Feature Pyramid Network [3] on top of it, as shown below.
-They use  perceptual,adverserial, and mean-squared error losses to train on the Go-Pro dataset, where they have high-resolution/blurry pairs.
+They use  perceptual,adverserial, and mean-squared error losses to train on the Go-Pro dataset[10], where they have high-resolution/blurry pairs.
 Additionally, they use local and global discriminators.
 We take such a pretrained network and apply it to the recycling data, using the code provided by the authors linked above.

 ![](./doc_images/pipeline.jpg)